unkn0wndo3s/NovaOS/README.md

     - Identity map of the lowest 2 MiB keeps BIOS-visible memory reachable during transition.
     - Kernel window: maps `0xFFFFFFFF80000000-0xFFFFFFFF80200000` to physical `0x00200000` (2 MiB).
     - Bootloader window: maps `0xFFFFFFFF80200000` onward to the real-mode loader image at `0x00010000` (128 KiB).
   - Enables PAE, sets IA32_EFER.LME, turns on paging (CR0.PG), then far-jumps to a 64-bit code segment.
-A second-stage check confirms `CS=0x18`, `SS=0x10`, and the high-half stack pointer before printing a long-mode banner to VGA text memory.
+A unified firmware API (`fw_console_write_*`) now handles all console output while the BIOS backend falls back to VGA text memory and the UEFI backend routes through `EFI_SIMPLE_TEXT_OUTPUT_PROTOCOL` when configured.
+A second-stage check confirms `CS=0x18`, `SS=0x10`, and the high-half stack pointer before announcing long-mode status.
   - This is the natural place to add A20 enable logic, paging, and kernel loading.

 The Stage 1 build depends on `build/stage2.inc`, which is generated automatically by `scripts/gen_stage2_inc.sh`.
 The script pads `stage2.bin` out to whole sectors and records how many sectors Stage 1 should request from the BIOS.